realm/realm-dart/README.md

 ```
 Only data matching the query in the subscription will be synced to the server and only data matching the subscription will be downloaded to the local device realm file.

-Follow the link for more information about how to [Sync the Realm with Atlas App Services](https://www.mongodb.com/docs/realm/sdk/flutter/quick-start/#sync-realm-with-mongodb-atlas).
+To learn more about how to sync Realm using Device Sync, refer to the [Quick Start with Sync documentation](https://www.mongodb.com/docs/realm/sdk/flutter/quick-start/#sync-realm-with-mongodb-atlas).

 # Building the source